 Naming of CALS Facilities

-The Central Arkansas Library System Board of Trustees may choose to name buildings, distinct features of buildings (auditoriums, meeting rooms, etc.), collections, and gardens.
+The Central Arkansas Library System Board of Directors may choose to name buildings, distinct features of buildings (auditoriums, meeting rooms, etc.), collections, and gardens.
 This policy applies to property that is maintained by the Central Arkansas Library System (CALS).
-The Board of Trustees is under no obligation to name any property that it maintains, but if the board decides to take such action, then it shall be guided by the following principles.
+The Board of Directors is under no obligation to name any property that it maintains, but if the Board decides to take such action, then it shall be guided by the following principles.

-1. The final responsibility for selecting any name rests with the Board of Trustees.
+- The final responsibility for selecting any name rests with the Board of Directors.

 - writers, social scientists, educators, scientists, and members of similar disciplines who have made substantial and recognized intellectual contributions to their particular discipline.
 Evidence of those contributions must include publications;